parkashay/nextjs-graphql-starter/README.md

     └── tsconfig.json
 ```

 ### Instructions

 - keep your graphql files (queries, mutations and fragments) inside /src/graphql directory with their respective folders.
+- Add your api url in the .env file.
 - generated you graphql schema with command `pnpm run codegen` or `npm run codegen` or `yarn codegen`
 - generated code will be in the /src/generated directory in graphql.ts file
 - use the providers directory to define your functions to make api calls